LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 Figure.
 Correspondences of ours
 </p>

-As can be seen, the correspondences of SuperGlue are all wrong, while ours (SuperGlue combined with tiling scheme) recovered a large number of good correspondences.
+As can be seen, the correspondences of SuperGlue are all wrong, while ours (SuperGlue combined with tiling scheme, followed by RANSAC) recovered a large number of good correspondences.

 ## Precise matching